groupdocs-total/GroupDocs.Total-Products/content/total/_index.en.md

         <ul>

     #  loop
-    - question: "How do I get started with GroupDocs.Total?"
-      answer: |
-        You can start with a free trial to explore the features and see if it meets your needs.
-GroupDocs also offers various [documentation](https://docs.groupdocs.com/total/) resources and [tutorials](https://groupdocs.github.io) to help you get started with integration and development.

-    #  loop
     - question: "Why to prefer GroupDocs.Total instead of buying individual GroupDocs products?"
       answer: |
         Purchasing a single GroupDocs.Total license typically costs less than buying licenses for two or more individual GroupDocs products. <br>